 During the winter holiday season, the NY MTA and the NY Transit Museum (that quintessentially quirky museum located underground, where else, in a subway station in Brooklyn Heights) transports a few treasured vintage New York subway cars back onto the tracks as part of their Holiday Vintage program.

 So, every Sunday between Thanksgiving weekend and New Year's weekend, the public can enjoy the Holiday Nostalgia Train.

-Since 2007, the wintertime Nostalgia Train, offered by the MTA as a sort of holiday gift to the public, has become something of an underground attraction, with riders showing up in 1930s costumes.
+Since 2007, the wintertime Nostalgia Train, offered by the MTA as a sort of holiday gift to the public, has become something of an underground attraction, with riders showing up in costumes from the 1930s.
 Swing bands have performed on the old trains.
 And, of course, rail buffs cannot stay away.

-More authentic than a trip to Disney, cheaper than a dinner date at Peter Luger's, a ride on a historic subway car, preserved from a New York City of a different era, offers a rare kind of trip down New York City's memory lane.
+More authentic than a trip to Disney and cheaper than a dinner date at Peter Luger's, a ride on a historic subway car, preserved from a New York City of a different era, offers a rare kind of trip down New York City's memory lane.

 Three of the subway trains, from the 1930s, usually reside in the Brooklyn-based NY Transit Museum, which takes them out on a special occasion-only basis.

 Ceiling fans, padded seats and incandescent light bulbs were state-of-the-art when these cars were first placed in service.
 Each car holds about 70 seats.
 About four cars are returned to service for the delight of nostalgic riders, train buffs, and folks looking for a funky way to time travel in the Big Apple.